-A. Key Points .
-1
+A. Key Points 1

-Diagnosis and Classification
+Diagnosis

+C. Classification of Severity 2

 Treatment

-Infection Control and Prevention
+E. Infection Control and Prevention 4

-References
+F. References 4

-- CLOSTRIDIUM DIFFICILE (C. DIFFICILE) is a non-invasive, Gram-positive, spore-forming bacterium that causes disease through production of toxins A and B. Disease severity ranges from asymptomatic carriage to pseudomembranous colitis. - C. DIFFICILE INFECTION (CDI) is manifested as acute onset diarrhea resulting from toxigenic C. difficile. - PRIMARY RISK FACTORS for CDI include the following: - > Antibiotic exposure: Especially to clindamycin, fluoroquinolones, and second- or higher-generation cephalosporins; to a lesser extent, penicillins, macrolides (i.e., azithromycin, clarithromycin), medications with beta lactamase inhibitors (i.e., amoxicillin/clavulanic acid, piperacillin/tazobactam), and carbapenems. - ★ If CDI is suspected or diagnosed, any antibiotics potentially contributing to the development of CDI should be discontinued unless they are absolutely indicated. - > Exposure to the organism itself - > Other notable risk factors: Use of acid-lowering medications (e.g., omeprazole, ranitidine, etc.), gastrointestinal tract manipulation, comorbid conditions (e.g., inflammatory bowel disease, immunosuppression, pregnancy), age, hospital admission, and duration of stay in hospital or long-term care facility. - Empiric CDI treatment may be considered, regardless of laboratory test result, in the context of high clinical suspicion-due to risk of a false negative. - Symptomatic treatment with anti-peristaltic medications (e.g., loperamide) should be avoided, as they can precipitate severe disease and potentially mask symptoms, thereby interfering with the monitoring of CDI resolution. - Laboratory confirmation of cure should not be performed.
+- CLOSTRIDIUM DIFFICILE (C. DIFFICILE) is a non-invasive, Gram-positive, spore-forming bacterium that causes disease through production of toxins A and B. Disease severity ranges from asymptomatic carriage to pseudomembranous colitis. - C. DIFFICILE INFECTION (CDI) is manifested as acute onset diarrhea resulting from toxigenic C. difficile. - PRIMARY RISK FACTORS for CDI include the following: - Antibiotic exposure: Especially to clindamycin, fluoroquinolones, and second- or highergeneration cephalosporins; to a lesser extent, penicillins, macrolides (i.e., azithromycin, clarithromycin), medications with beta lactamase inhibitors (i.e., amoxicillin/clavulanic acid, piperacillin/tazobactam), and carbapenems. - ★ If CDI is suspected or diagnosed, any antibiotics potentially contributing to the development of CDI should be discontinued unless they are absolutely indicated. - > Exposure to the organism itself - Other notable risk factors: Use of acid-lowering medications (e.g., omeprazole, ranitidine, etc.), gastrointestinal tract manipulation, comorbid conditions (e.g., inflammatory bowel disease, immunosuppression, cirrhosis, pregnancy), age >65, hospital admission, and duration of stay in hospital or long-term care facility. - EMPIRIC CDI TREATMENT may be considered, regardless of laboratory test result, in the context of high clinical suspicion-due to risk of a false negative. - SYMPTOMATIC TREATMENT with anti-peristaltic medications (e.g., loperamide) and opiates should be avoided, as they can precipitate severe disease and potentially mask symptoms, thereby interfering with the monitoring of CDI resolution. - LABORATORY CONFIRMATION of cure should NOT be performed.
 False positives are common, complicating care and contributing to inappropriate antibiotic use. - RECURRENT C. DIFFICILE INFECTION (RCDI) is thought to be largely linked to altered colonic microbiota.
 10-20% of patients with CDI will suffer RCDI within 8 weeks of completing the initial CDI treatment regimen.
 Of these patients, the rates of further recurrence range from 40-65%.
 Identification of RCDI is necessary to select appropriate treatment, particularly beyond the first recurrence.
-(See more information in the table under Treatment below.) - Use of probiotics is discussed in Chapter 10 of the Antimicrobial Stewardship Clinical Guidance.
+(See more information in the table under Treatment Section D.) - USE OF PROBIOTICS is discussed in Chapter 10 of the Antimicrobial Stewardship Clinical Guidance.

-B. Diagnosis and Classification
+B. Diagnosis